risikaja/Citizen-Data-Collector-In-C/README.md

 # Citizen-Data-Collector-In-C
 This repository contains a program designed to register and manage citizen data.
-The program allows storing and handling information such as ID, first name, last name, address, phone number, and email.<br>
+The program allows storing and handling information such as ID, first name, last name, address, phone number, and email.<br><br>
 <b>Key features include:</b>

 <b>Search:</b> Find citizens based on ID, last name, or phone number.<br>